1146976048qq/EATN/README.md

 ### EATN

-Dataset and source code for **"EATN: An Efﬁcient Adaptive Transfer Network for Aspect-level Sentiment Analysis".**
+Dataset and source code for our paper: **"EATN: An Efﬁcient Adaptive Transfer Network for Aspect-level Sentiment Analysis".**

 ### Requirements

-— Python3.6
+— Python 3.6

 — Numpy 1.13.3